vitiral/wake/README.md

-# Buildnet: the build system for the web
+# wake: the packaging system for the web

 > **!!
 EXTREMELY EXPERIMENTAL, IN DESIGN !!**
 >
 > Status: This project currently has a valid libsonnet file... that is it.

-As a build tool, buildnet aims to be "the build tool of the web".
+As a build tool, wake aims to be "the build tool of the web".

 Its basic architecture is to enable the utmost _simplicity_ in the build system.
 It is inspired from other build tools such as Nix and Bazel,